Int-amplified endomorphisms of compact K\"ahler spaces: Properties of int-amplified endomorphisms: Proof of Theorem

 \begin{thm} Let $f:X\rightarrow X$ be an int-amplified endomorphism of a positive dimensional compact K\"ahler space with at worst rational singularities.
 Then $\deg f>1$. \end{thm}

-\begin{proof} If $\dim X=1$, consider a resolution $\tilde{X}\rightarrow X$.
-By Riemann's Theorem, $\tilde{X}$ is projective.
-Therefore, $X$ is Moishezon and hence projective (cf.~\cite[Theorem 6]{namikawa2002projectivity}).
+\begin{proof} If $\dim X=1$, then $X$ is normal since $X$ has at worst rational singularities.
+Therefore, $X$ is smooth and projective.
 By Theorem \ref{thm1.1}, there exist two ample divisors $D$ and $H$ such that $f^*D-D=H$.
 If $\deg f=1$, taking the degree of both sides, we get a contradiction.

 If $\dim X\ge 2$, then by Theorem \ref{thm1.1}, all the eigenvalues of $f^*|_{\textup{H}^{1,1}_{\text{BC}}(X)}$ have modulus greater than $1$.
 Note that the eigenvectors of the quotient space $\textup{N}^1_\mathbb{C}(X)$ come from the elements in $\textup{H}^{1,1}_{\text{BC}}(X)$.
 By applying Lemma \ref{degreelem} for $k=1$, $\deg f>1$. \end{proof}